-MA in Political Science, James Madison University, Florence.
+MA programme in Political Science, James Madison University, Florence.
 Taught the course "European Social Policy," January-April 2009.

-BA course “The Sociology of Europe,” University of Florence.
-Gave a lecture on “Europe and non-discrimination: acting at the city level,” academic year 2007-08.
+Undergraduate course “The Sociology of Europe,” University of Florence.
+Gave a lecture on “Europe and non-discrimination: acting at the city level”, academic year 2007-08.

 As a teacher, I am guided by four core ideas.
 Firstly, I believe in the fundamental connection between research and teaching.
 Secondly, I try to adapt both the content and style of teaching to the size, background and needs of students as well as the priorities of the academic institution.
 Thirdly, when I teach I try to stimulate critical thinking against the background of a solid knowledge.
 In this respect, the interaction in class between teacher and students is crucial.
 Fourthly, I remain open to consultation with the students and the institution regarding both content and evaluation methods.